Skip to content

 • Equivalent RF component change

-TCB resubmission required but simplified (no new FCC ID, simple amendment).
+TCB filing required but simplified (no new FCC ID, grant update), and the modified product must not be marketed before acceptance.
 Typical cost: $2,000 to $6,000.

 The FCC may conduct audits on marketed products: